liao02x/weather-vis/Readme.md

 ## How to run
 1. Clone the repo
 2. Run `pnpm install` to install dependencies
 3. Before running the app, make sure the API keys are set in `.env` file.
+You can get the API keys from Meteomatics API [here](https://www.meteomatics.com/en/sign-up-weather-api-test-account/).
 4. Run `pnpm start` to start the app

 ## How to set up AWS Amplify for deployment